Mandarin Chinese online slang buzzwords

 How can you be so Buddhist-style?

-“家里有矿 jiā lǐ yǒu kuàng” is thhe literal translation of this phrase is: a person’s family possesses rich mineral deposits. 矿kuàng means mines or ore.
+“家里有矿 jiā lǐ yǒu kuàng” is the literal translation of this phrase is: a person’s family possesses rich mineral deposits. 矿kuàng means mines or ore.
 Someone who owns a lot of mines (矿kuàng) must be very rich.
 Therefore, it means that a person is extremely rich.
-It also means to spend a lot of money fast.
+It also means spending a lot of money fast.

 For example: